 Make sure to eat something before working out hungover.
 “If you have the luxury of time, drink some water and have a small snack of something very gentle to your stomach, as alcohol is very irritating to the lining of the stomach,” Gordon suggests.
 Think: a piece of whole-grain toast, oatmeal, or a banana.
 If you have to have caffeine, just have a little bit so you don’t add the effects of caffeine withdrawal on top of alcohol withdrawal later on in the day, she adds.

 Avoid taking ibuprofen or acetaminophen before working out hungover, recommends Joseph Foley, certified trainer and co-founder of Punch Pedal House.
-“A 2012 study found that ibuprofen can aggravate exercise-induced injury in the small intestine and cause gut barrier dysfunction in otherwise healthy athletes,” he explains.
-Also, avoid acetaminophen, which is metabolized by your liver and already working overtime to metabolize all that alcohol.
-It can also affect your body’s ability to regulate temperature.
+According to a 2012 study, ibuprofen can "[aggravate] exercise-induced small intestinal injury and [induce] gut barrier dysfunction in healthy individuals.“ Also, avoid acetaminophen, which is metabolized by your liver already working overtime to metabolize all that alcohol.
+It may also affect your body’s ability to regulate temperature.

 A workout while hungover is probably not the best time for a big dance cardio class, a boxing class, or bootcamp with loud music.
 “If you already feel icky, intensity can just make you feel worse,” Gordon notes.
 “Walking, light swimming, or any gentle whole-body movement workout are all beneficial for a hangover, as long as you keep sipping fluids.”